michalswi/version_counter/README.md

 # version_counter
 https://docs.chef.io/policyfile.html

+### available counters
-counter written in python [in progress]
+- counter written in ruby

-counter written in ruby [in progress]
+- counter written in python

 ### how it works
 'counter' based on *.lock.json file from dummy_test(simple chef cookbook) where are created two policyfiles.

 if lock.json doesn't exist should be created.